nfsp-ta/js-lunch-1/arrow-functions/README.md

 # Arrow Functions
 ## Intro
-Since its inception JavaScript has supported functions as first-class objects, though this has improved over the years to enhace security and enable better toll support.
+Since its inception JavaScript has supported functions as first-class objects, though this has improved over the years to enhance security and enable better tool support.

 This means that a function is something that can be assigned to a variable, passed as an argument, and have properties or methods attached to it.

-ES% introduced Arrow Function Expressions which provide a new syntax for defining a function.
+ES5 introduced Arrow Function Expressions which provide a new syntax for defining a function.
 In addition to a more compact syntax, functions declared this way have a key difference allowing more intuitive execution scoping.

 ## The Old Way
 ```javascript